 Adoption: Examine adoption rates for each key feature

 In PES, adoption measures usage of a product’s specific key features (aka Core Events).
 Adoption is necessary for product success because it articulates if–and how quickly–people are finding value in your product.
-For PES, we calculate adoption by dividing the number of active visitors (or accounts) using Core Events by the total number of active visitors (or accounts) in the selected date range.
+For PES, we calculate adoption by taking the average number of Core Events adopted across all active visitors or accounts in the selected date range.
 The adoption drilldown offers a deeper look at adoption trends over time and how users are interacting with each key feature you’ve identified.

 In the adoption drilldown, the “Core Events with Visitors/Accounts” table displays a snapshot of how visitors or accounts are interacting with each configured Core Event.
 The trending graph shows the trend of adoption within the given time period.